Skip to Content

 What are the types of tension headaches?

-There are two main types of tension headaches:
+There are two types of tension headaches:

 What causes tension headaches?

 With a tension headache, you tighten the muscles in your jaw, face, scalp, and neck, which can cause pain.
+Some experts believe people with tension headaches may be more pain-sensitive or have tighter, more tender muscles.

 What are tension headache risk factors and complications?